dguerri/k8s-ssh-gateway-controller/gateway-api/gateway-controller/ARCHITECTURE.md

 #### Important Methods

 - `SetRoute()`: Attaches a route to a listener (called by route controllers)
-  - Handles idempotency: no-op if route already correctly attached
+  - Validates forwarding exists before claiming route is attached
+  - Clears stale state if forwarding is invalid
   - Adopts existing SSH forwardings when controller restarts
+  - Handles idempotency: no-op if route already correctly attached AND forwarding valid
 - `RemoveRoute()`: Detaches a route from a listener
-- `syncAllRoutes()`: Restores all routes in internal state after SSH reconnection
+- `isForwardingValid()`: Validates that SSH manager has valid forwarding for listener
+  - Checks GetAssignedAddresses() returns URIs
+  - For hostname-based: verifies hostname matches
+  - For wildcard (0.0.0.0): accepts any assigned address
 - `updateGatewayAddresses()`: Extracts SSH-assigned URIs and populates Gateway status

 ---